null

 There are many different types of candlesticks whose names reflect their use: table candlesticks, screen candlesticks, travel candlesticks, game table candlesticks...
 Candlesticks are moved less often and can reach impressive dimensions.
 In the second half of the 19th century, metal or porcelain vases were diverted from their initial use and mounted as lamps.
 We have several models, including a beautiful pair of vases in the "famille rose" style, probably made by the Samson factory, and a pair of Art Nouveau lamps "aux nymphes".

-Pair of Louis-Philippe 7-light candelabras
+Pair of Louis-Philippe 7-light candelabra

 The materials used to manufacture these fixtures are extremely varied: gilded bronze, patinated bronze, brass, porcelain, marble, gold, silver, opal glass, crystal and wood.